 - 1 cup frozen peas

 - Adjust oven rack to lower-middle position and heat oven to 300 degrees.
-Combine garlic and tomato paste in a small bowl, set aside.

-- Slowly add wine, scraping bottom of pan to loosen any browned bits.
+- Slowly add the wine, scraping bottom of pan to loosen any browned bits.
 Increase heat to high and allow wine to simmer until thickened and slightly reduced, about 2 minutes.
-Stir in broth, bay leaves, thyme, and salt pork.
+Stir in the broth, bay leaves, thyme, and salt pork.
 Bring to simmer, cover, transfer to oven, and cook for 1 1/2 hours.

 - Remove pot from oven; remove and discard bay leaves and salt pork.
 Stir in potatoes, cover, return to oven, and cook until potatoes are almost tender, about 45 minutes.